castle-engine/castle-engine/examples/ifc/README.md

     It allows to access (read and write) all the IFC information and operate on it using Pascal classes that directly correspond to the IFC concepts.
 For example, there's a Pascal class [TIfcWall](https://castle-engine.io/apidoc/html/CastleIfc.TIfcWall.html) that corresponds to the [IFC specification definition of a wall](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcWall.htm).
 This example shows how to add a wall to an IFC model, display the change, and save the result to an IFC file.

+    The idea is to demonstrate that you can make a a full-featured, IFC-native, 3D editor or analysis tool using _Castle Game Engine_.

     The [documentation about IFC](https://castle-engine.io/ifc) provides more information about the IFC format and how to use it in Castle Game Engine.

 ![Screenshot](screenshot.png)